sharikul/Zynamo/README.md

 Zynamo is a basic templating engine written in PHP for use in MVC type PHP projects.
 Zynamo allows you to store commonly used values in an array which is referenced with a key, and once a file is parsed through the Zynamo processor, it will replace those keys with their respected values.

 ## How to get Zynamo
 You should clone the Zynamo repository in your project folders, but it's not necessary.
-Wherever you want to store the Zynamo folder, simply CD (_change directory_) into that directory and run the following command from a Git terminal:
+Wherever you want to store the Zynamo folder, simply cd into that directory and run the following command from a Git terminal:

 ```
 git clone https://github.com/sharikul/Zynamo.git